ibm-cloud-docs/vmware-service/common/policies.md

 # Understanding IBM software currency policy
 {: #policies}

-Review the following policies to understand how {{site.data.keyword.IBM}} maintains software currency for VMware® and third-party software.
+Review the following policies to understand how {{site.data.keyword.IBM}} maintains software currency for VMware® by Broadcom and third-party software.

 IBM defines a major release as the first update level after a VMware major release (for example, 8.0u1) with the following exceptions:
 * Third-party certifications on a new release.
 For example, IBM does not certify that Zerto works on VMware vSphere ESXi™ 8.0u1.